About Us

 Pingsters Table Tennis Club, a place where table tennis enthusiasts come together to play, compete, and have fun.

-Whether you’re looking to sharpen your skills, reignite your love for table tennis, or just enjoy a few fast-paced rallies, Pingsters is the place for you.
-We welcome adults of at least a local league standard—so if you’ve played before and are looking for a club without structured drills, you’re in the right place!
+We welcome adults of at least a local league standard—so if you've played before and are looking for a club without structured drills, please reach out to us.

 We Pong.
 We Play.
 We Love Table Tennis